Thowra Assembly constituency

-Thowra Assembly constituency is one of the 126 assembly constituencies of Assam Legislative Assembly.
+Thowra is one of the 126 assembly constituencies of Assam Legislative Assembly.
 Thowra forms part of the Jorhat Lok Sabha constituency.

 The main area is located around a tea garden known as Thowra Tea Estate.
 As such, though it is one of the many tea gardens in Assam, it boasts of having a golf field.
 However recently, the field lacks maintenance and is a common grazing ground.